 6. Open Port Check Tool

-As the name indicates, the Open Port Check Tool extension helps hackers detect if a computer has any open ports.
+As the name indicates, the Open Port Check Tool is one of the hacking extensions for Chrome that helps hackers detect if a computer has any open ports.
 The extension alerts users to turn off all unused ports to reduce the possibility of an intrusion.